 - Not much more than that is required for your bike to survive your first race.

 For your body, the main thing is hydration, drink lots of water and or Gatorade the few days prior to the race.
-Sucking down a half-gallon or so race day is also a good idea, if you can do it.
+Sucking down a half-gallon or so the day before race day is also a good idea, if you can do it.
 Many folks like to carb-up the day before as well.
 The “C” race is at 3:00 so make sure you eat a good lunch.

 Race Day –Getting There: If you are showing up by yourself for the first time, arrive at least two hours early, pay your gate/entry fee (This is good time to ask where the sign-up booth and starting area are and find a convenient parking spot to both if possible).
 When parking, consider things like shade if it’s hot, or being out of the wind if it’s cold.
 Since we park in fields, make sure you find a spot you can get out of if a rain shower or thunderstorm pops up during your race.
 Also, keep in mind folks will be coming in throughout the day so try to pick a spot where you won’t block or be blocked by the later arrivers.
 Remember point one in the paragraph above, you will be super nervous, so porta-john availability should be considered.
 Once parked, introduce yourself to your neighbors.
 Another guarantee, EVERYONE there will be more than happy to help you out.
 NCHSA folks are all super friendly, so feel free to ask for advice, god knows most NCHSA folks love to give it.
 This is not Supercross, MX, or even GNCCs, it’s totally laid back, everyone helps each other.

 Race Day – Sign Up: Find your way to the sign up tables.
 Fill out the paper forms and wait in line to sign up for both membership and the event itself.
-Cash, checks and credit cards are accepted.
+Cash and credit cards are accepted.
 First timers will need a bar code sticker as well, so remember to ask for it.
 Along with the bar code sticker you will get a small colored patch and a vinyl “punch card”.

 1. First, attach the bar code to the Right side of your helmet, I find forward along the chin bar is best.